pytorch/pytorch.github.io/_posts/2018-03-5-tensor-comprehensions.md

 ## torch.nn layers

 We added some sugar-coating around the basic PyTorch integration of TC to make it easy to integrate TC into larger `torch.nn` models by defining the forward and backward TC expressions and taking `Variable` inputs / outputs.
-Here is an [example](https://github.com/facebookresearch/TensorComprehensions/blob/master/test_python/layers/test_convolution_train.py) of defining a convolution layer with TC.

 ## Some essentials that you will miss (we're working on them)